 Why is the BVI attractive?

 Among the more well-known crypto projects that have turned to the BVI are Gemini, Bittrex, with Huobi becoming one of the latest projects to gain a license to operate in the jurisdiction.
-Of course, the list would not be complete without referring to Alameda Research, one of the most well-known crypto trading firms in the world founded by the CEO of FTX back in 2017 in the BVI.
-It is therefore clear that with its relative tax laws and welcoming policy for all businesses, the British Virgin Islands has naturally become a chosen destination for crypto companies.
+Of course, the list would not be complete without referring to Alameda Research, one of the best-known crypto trading firms in the world founded by the CEO of FTX back in 2017 in the BVI.
+It is therefore clear that with its appealing tax laws and welcoming policy for all businesses, the British Virgin Islands has naturally become a chosen destination for crypto companies.

 New anti-money laundering rules